Intimidated by the complexity of “gamification”?

 The Gaming industry has been booming for years now.
 From a psychological standpoint, it’s easy to see why.
 Games appeal to our core desires to progress through something we started, feel capable in a specific aspect of our lives and participate competitively among each other.
 To demonstrate the previous sentence, Pokémon Go is a game where players catch stronger Pokémon to progress, feel themselves becoming more capable by catching more powerful Pokémon and compete with others by battling each other’s Pokémon.

-Consequently, gamification is the concept of incorporating primary techniques that make traditional games fun and exciting, into a company’s commercial activities.
+Consequently, interactive gamification is the concept of incorporating primary techniques that make traditional games fun and exciting, into a company’s commercial activities.
 An action where you shake your phone to earn vouchers for online retailers or enter a lucky draw is gamification at its foundation.
-Along the way, we will get into examples of how companies have made use of gamification.
+Along the way, we will get into examples of how companies have made use of interactive marketing games.
 Some of them might sound more familiar than we think.

 Gamification and its Purpose in a Business